Jity01/hackmit2025/README.md

 How to start it:

-- run `npm i`
+- Run `npm i`
-- run `npx tsc -p electron/tsconfig.json`
+- Run `npx tsc -p electron/tsconfig.json`
-- in one terminal window, run the server with `python backend/server.py`
+- In one terminal window, run the server with `python backend/server.py`
-- in another, run the frontend with `npm run dev` (after cd-ing into frontend)
+- In another, run the frontend with `npm run dev` (after cd-ing into frontend)